JasselD/JasselNotes/COMP607/Asymmetric Encryption.md

 - Private key
 	- Only key that can decrypt data encrypted with the public key
 	- Can't derive the private key from the public key

+**Used in
+- Https websites
+- SSH
+- PGP or GPG
+- Bitcoin